Lady of the Palace (film): Plot

 Faten Hamama plays Sawsan, a middle-class orphan who meets Adel (Omar Sharif), a rich man, at an auction hall.
-He tries to approach her but she refuses him.
-As a result, he eventually marries her.
+He tries to approach her, but she refuses him.
+Eventually, he marries her.
 His playboy friends, Shafeek and Malak (among others), feel uncomfortable with Sawsan being around, as she condemns the style of life that they lead, and therefore Adel orders her to stay at home.
 While staying alone at home, Sawsan works on some land Adel owns, with the help of one of Adel's old friends, Mustafa (Omar El-Hariri).
 Adel's playboy friends try to destroy Adel's marriage by telling him that Sawsan is having an affair with his friend, Mustafa.
 Adel's friends try to exploit Adel for his fortunes and convince him to sell his land.
 Mustafa talks to Adel and convinces him not to sell his land to his exploiter friends.
 Adel realizes his mistake, expels his friends, and returns to his wife.